See a peaceful old-world Japan while staying in a 5* traditional Ryokan on this healthy and inspirational yoga retreat.

 - A full week of yoga classes (check the retreat schedule for detailed info)

-- Guided hikes through the Kiso valley
+- Guided walks through the Kiso valley and along the Nakasendo trail

 - A calligraphy workshop